JiangWZW/Realtime-GPU-Contour-Curves-from-3D-Mesh/README.md

 ​	For more details, please refer to our paper at EGSR 2022: XXXXXXXX

+### Supported Mesh Type

-- Currently only support to render a **single static mesh**.
+Currently only support to render a **single static mesh**.
 However, in theory, it can be adapted for a skeletal mesh easily.
-Multiple mesh is also possible, but I’m too lazy to deal with the mesh api in Unity.
+Multiple meshes is also possible, but I’m too lazy to deal with the mesh api in Unity.

-- **Temporal Coherence**
+### Temporal Coherence

 Strokes can change quickly under animation.
 I’ve spent a year working on a optimizer to generate smooth stroke animation.
 It is removed in this branch.
 I’ll upload that in the future.

-- **Stroke Styles**
+### Stroke Styles

 I removed stamping (similar to paint brush in Photoshop) style, only kept the sweeping (similar to brush path in Illustrator), since the branch for stamping is kind of messy.

 ## Compatibility